MWSandbox/docs/certifications/AZ-700-notes.md

     - Standard: ExpressrRoute, all VPN options, VNET-to-VNET, etc.
   - Pricing:
     - Per hour, per GB of use, bandwidth dependent, per connection
+    - Scale units: Throughput of gateways in WAN (1 - 200)
+      - S2S: 1 SU = 500 Mbps
+      - P2S: 1 SU = 500 Mbps, supports 500 clients
+      - ER: 1 SU = 2 Gbps
   - Hub:
     - Has its own network private address space
-    - Can create gatewways for VPN S2S/P2S and ExpressRoute
+    - Can create gateways for VPN S2S/P2S and ExpressRoute
     - Options for traffic to tracel accross Microsoft network as long as possible before it enters public internet
   - VPN Sites:
     - Similar to local network gateway for the Virtual WAN